The Production Process

-The sound of the Shofar: Many different attributes determine the sound of the Shofar, such as the size of the horn, its thickness, the size of the sound box, the length of the drill hole, etc. At Kol Shofar, we specialize in tuning and improving the sound of the Shofar.
+There are many variables in the horn that affect the sound of the shofar, such as the size of the horn, its thickness, the size of the resonator box, the length of the bore and more.
+At Kol Shofar, we specialize in tuning and improving the sound of the Shofar.
 Thanks to our ample knowledge and skill, we know what is the best sound your Shofar can make and how to produce it.

 Many people bring their Shofars to us, and ask us to adjust them and improve their sound.
 Now that you know what the shofar manufacturing process is, when you come to be interested in where to buy a shofar, you will be able to better appreciate its quality.
 For more information about shofar